trpc/trpc/www/docs/client/links/index.md

 ## The terminating link

 The **terminating link** is the last link in a link chain.
-Instead of calling the `next` function, the terminating link is responsible for sending your composed tRPC operation to the tRPC Server and returning an `OperationResultEnvelope`.
+Instead of calling the `next` function, the terminating link is responsible for sending your composed tRPC operation to the tRPC server and returning an `OperationResultEnvelope`.

-By default, tRPC uses the `httpBatchLink` as its terminating link.
-This means that request batching is enabled by default when using tRPC.
-If you want to disable batching, check out the [`httpBatchLink` docs.](./httpBatchLink.md#disabling-request-batching)
+The `links` array that you add to the tRPC client config should have at least one link, and that link should be a terminating link.
+If `links` doesn't have a terminating link at the end of it, the tRPC operation will not be sent to the tRPC server.

+[`httpBatchLink`](./httpBatchLink.md) is the recommended terminating link by tRPC.

-`httpLink` and `wsLink` are other examples of terminating links.
+[`httpLink`](./httpLink.md) and [`wsLink`](./wsLink.md) are other examples of terminating links.

 ## Managing context